 The best printing calculator is large enough that you can easily strike the correct keys yet small enough to fit on your desk.
 It has a long-lasting ink cartridge or ribbon spool and features high-speed printing.
 Additionally, the calculator must include any and all the functions you need, have sufficient memory, and be intuitive to operate.

 A printing calculator is only of use to you if it can perform the specific types of calculations you need.
 You can purchase a model that has all the bells and whistles, but if you don't need to depreciate or amortize, you're paying for functions you’ll never use.
 Because of this, the first step in narrowing down potential models is to focus on the printing calculators that can perform the operations you need to use most.

 The printing mechanism is the most costly element of a printing calculator.
 It’s also the most vulnerable to wear and tear.
-Besides making sure you purchase a quality printing calculator with a decent warranty (three years), you'll also want to consider the following factors.
+Besides making sure you purchase a quality printing calculator, you'll also want to consider the following factors.

 Twin-spool: Most printing calculators use a twin-spool ribbon (red and black) for the printing mechanism.
 In these models, the ribbons are exposed, increasing the chances that they’ll dry out and not last as long as a cartridge.